Faculty and Staff

 Dr. James Wadley is Director of the Sex Therapy program at Council for Relationships.
 As a scholar-practitioner, he is a licensed professional counselor.
 He is the founding editor of the scholarly, interdisciplinary journal, the Journal of Black Sexuality and Relationships (University of Nebraska Press).
 He is also the founder and Principal of the Association of Black Sexologists and Clinicians and his professional background in human sexuality education, educational leadership, and program development has enabled him to galvanize scholars and practitioners in the field of sexology across the world.

 His research and publication interests include sexual decision making among young adults, masculinity development and conceptions of fatherhood by non-custodial fathers, and HIV/AIDS prevention.
-He has written undergraduate and graduate courses and authored 22 courses for the Master of Science in Counseling program for Lincoln University (PA).
-In addition, he recently co-authored 13 doctoral level courses for the Theological Seminary of Puerto Rico.
-In 2015, Dr. Wadley earned his NBCC-International Mental Health Facilitator certification after spending time with Rwandan therapists discussing the impact of genocide and trauma in the early 1990’s.
-In 2016, he helped developed curricula and conducted a sexuality education course at the University of Muhimbili in Tanzania for the nursing and midwifery program.
+He has developed undergraduate and graduate courses (including authoring 22 courses for the Master of Science in Counseling program for Lincoln University [PA]).
+In addition, he recently co-authored 13 doctoral-level courses for the Theological Seminary of Puerto Rico.
+In 2015, Dr. Wadley earned his NBCC-International Mental Health Facilitator certification after spending time with Rwandan therapists discussing the impact of genocide and trauma in the early 1990s.
+In 2016, he helped develop curricula and conducted a sexuality education course at the University of Muhimbili in Tanzania for the nursing and midwifery program.
 Later that year, he developed and taught an applied research methods course at Cape Peninsula University of Technology in Cape Town, South Africa.
-In 2017, Dr. Wadley’s work and advocacy domestically and abroad enabled him to complete his first documentary, Raw to Reel: Race, Drugs, and Sex in Trenton, New Jersey, which captures some of the challenges that emerge in addiction and recovery.
-Finally, in 2018, Dr. Wadley co-edited The Art of Sex Therapy Supervision (Routledge), which is a book devoted to the clinical experiences of supervisors and supervisees in the field of sex therapy.
-The book won AASECT’s 2019 Book of the Year Award.
-His new book, The Handbook of Sexuality Leadership: Inspiring Community Engagement, Social Empowerment, and Transformational Influence (Routledge), carves a new path for sexuality educators, counselors, and therapists in that it serves as an invitation for re-conceptualizing the consultative roles in which sexuality professionals engage.

 Dr. Wadley received his Doctorate of Philosophy degree in Education from the University of Pennsylvania with a concentration in Educational Leadership and Human Sexuality Education.
 He earned a Master of Science in Education degree in School Psychology from the University of Kentucky after completing his B.A. in Psychology from Hampton University.
-He holds a clinical postgraduate certificate from Council for Relationships and is an AASECT-Certified Sex Therapy Supervisor.
+He holds a clinical postgraduate certificate from the Council for Relationships and is an AASECT-Certified Sex Therapy Supervisor.

-Meet our Program Faculty:
+Meet our Program Faculty

-Carol Blum, M.Ed, CAC, LPC
+Carol Blum, MEd, CAC, MFT, LPC

 (215) 382-6680 ext.
 4204